 My first acting role ever was a commercial for Ragu where I had a bee sting prosthetic.
 The first real role where I actually played a character was on an episode of Psych.

-What actors inspired you to get into acting?
+Were there any actors who inspired you to get into acting?

 When I first started, it was more of a fun thing to do instead of something that was super inspired.
 Nowadays I am a big fan of Neil Patrick Harris.
 He does it all from theatre and singing to television where he plays both serious and comedic roles.